wpswings/event-tickets-manager-for-woocommerce/README.md

 ## WITH THE WOOCOMMERCE EVENT TICKETS MANAGER PLUGIN YOU CAN:

 * Add an event management plugin in WordPress as a WooCommerce product type on your online store.
-* With event manager plugin You can Manage the stock of tickets as admin.
+* With event manager plugin You can Manage the stock of tickets as admin & Manage events.
 * Show the event location to customers at the front end.
 * Send the tickets as PDF to customers in an email.
-* Track check-in status of attendees.
+* With Event in WordPress you can Track check-in status of attendees.
 * Allow the customers to print the tickets from the Order details page for offline use whenever you sell event tickets.
 * Widget to show upcoming, past, and present events in the form of a list or event calendar.
-* You can collect additional information from the user if needed at the time of checkout.
+* You can collect additional information from the user if needed at the time of checkout with the help of event plugin.
 * Create an event management and ticketing system with WooCommerce.
 * Allow the customers to validate their check-ins using emails.
 * The best part is you can fully automate your event and ticketing website & schedule of events with event manager WordPress.